haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 > But this is not even typing in the first place!
 We already have a name for this; this is late binding.
 "Binding" is the association of a particular method, property, variable, and so on, with a particular name2 in a particular context; if done by the compiler then it is "early binding", and if it is done at runtime then it is "late binding".3 Why would we even need to invent this misleadingly-named idea of "duck typing" in the first place???
 If you mean "late binding" then just say "late binding"!

-I wasn't convinced by this.
-I don't think of duck typing as a type system so much as a fuzzy approach to treating objects as if they are certain types (or close enough) based on their behavior rather than their declared type.
+I agree that the Wikipedia definition is a bit unclear, but I think there's more to it than simple late binding.
+Also, I think some of the confusion lies in the fact that duck typing isn't so much a type system as it is a fuzzy approach to treating objects as if they are certain types (or close enough) based on their behavior rather than their declared type.
 This is a subtle distinction to late binding.

 To back this up, I looked at the original [Google Group post](https://groups.google.com/forum/?hl=en#!msg/comp.lang.python/CCs2oJdyuzc/NYjla5HKMOIJ) where the Alex Martelli first described this concept.